RockitBootcamp/Student-Resources/Glossary.md

 # CSS: Cascading Style Sheets

 ## Box Model
-A set of rules that describes how the content of an [element](#user-content-element), its padding, border, and margin are layers and how those layers interact with other element’s box models.
+A set of rules that describes how the content of an [element](#user-content-element), its padding, border, and margin are layers and how those layers interact with other element's box models.

 ## Cascade
-The process in which child [elements](#user-content-element) inherit their parent’s styles.
+The process in which child [elements](#user-content-element) inherit their parent's styles.

 ## Class
 An identifying name given to one or more [elements](#user-content-element) which can then be used with a CSS [selectors](#user-content-selector)